As an Amazon Associate we earn from qualifying purchases.

 However, if you fit into an A cup bra, you do not need the extra support offered by the underwires.
 The support offered by a quality wireless bra should be sufficient for your small breasts.

 You can look for wireless bras that come with seamed cups, which are cups made with multiple fabrics pieces stitched together.
 These act as a supportive feature in place of the underwire and provide an appealing shape to your bosom.
 However, the seams might be visible under a tight-fitting top.

-Yes, A cup is bigger than an AA cup.
-When the concept of bra cup sizes was first introduced in 1937 in the USA, there were only four sizes ranging from A to D. However, when brands realized that the sizes were not sufficient to cover the wide range of breast sizes, they introduced AA as a size smaller than A.
+Yes, an A cup is bigger than an AA cup.
+When the concept of bra cup sizes was first introduced, sizes only ranged from A to D. When sizes were not sufficient to cover the wide range of sizes, brands introduced AA as a size smaller than A.

 How Many Inches Is an A Cup?

-An A cup means that there is a 1-inch difference between your bust size and band size.
-In other words, your boobs protrude out just 1 inch from your chest wall, making the A cup size quite small.
-Each consecutive bra size denotes a 1-inch increase.
+An A cup equates to a one-inch difference between your bust size and band size.
+In other words, your boobs protrude one inch from your chest wall, making the A cup size quite small.

 What Are the Sister Sizes of A Cup Size?